For private flood insurance companies, the government shutdown is good for business

 Andy Kasten, an insurance broker in Fort Lauderdale, says the shutdown is already having an impact in Florida — the nation's biggest flood insurance market.
 Many people who live on Florida's coasts are in high-risk flood zones where mortgage lenders require flood coverage.

-"We just had to write a private flood policy, and it ended up costing him 12 hundred and change.
+"We just had to write a private flood policy, and it ended up costing him 1,200 and change.
 So, because we had to wait, he had to purchase the more expensive policy," says Kasten.

 Trevor Burgess is the CEO of Neptune, one of the largest private flood insurance companies.
 On Oct.
 1, the day of the government shutdown, Neptune went public and began selling shares on the New York Stock Exchange.